Lexicon of Musical Invective: The American avant-garde

-In her biography of Varèse, Odile Vivier noted the Paris concerts of 1931–1932: "These works were almost unanimously appreciated.
-Unfortunately, the concerts were rare."
+In her biography of Varèse, Odile Vivier observed that the Paris concerts of 1931–1932 were generally well received, although such performances remained relatively infrequent.

 Concerts and critiques

-A considerable number of these American and European concerts were funded by Charles Ives, who had accumulated a substantial fortune through his work in the insurance industry.
-Capitalizing on the advantageous U.S. dollar exchange rates that prevailed in the early 1930s, Slonimsky orchestrated a series of concerts in prominent European cities, beginning with Paris and Berlin.
-This endeavor culminated in a contractual agreement with the renowned Hollywood Bowl in Los Angeles.
-However, this engagement proved to be a financial debacle, largely attributable to the conservative inclinations of the affluent patrons who traditionally underwrote such events.
-His conducting career ended abruptly, leading him to transition "from baton to pen," as he put it.
+A significant number of Slonimsky’s concerts in the United States and Europe were financed by Charles Ives, who had accumulated considerable wealth through his career in the insurance industry.
+Benefiting from favorable exchange rates for the U.S. dollar in the early 1930s, Nicolas Slonimsky organized a series of concerts in major European cultural centers, including Paris and Berlin.
+These activities eventually led to an engagement at the Hollywood Bowl in Los Angeles.
+The venture, however, proved financially unsuccessful, in part because of the conservative preferences of its traditional patrons.
+Following this setback, Slonimsky abandoned his conducting career and turned to writing, later describing the transition as a move “from baton to pen".

-While not all of these concerts were world premieres, they were nonetheless significant events.
-For instance, on February 21, 1932, in Paris, Slonimsky conducted the performance of Bartók's Piano Concerto No. 1, with the composer himself at the piano.
-This performance, and the subsequent reviews of it, met with the approval of Darius Milhaud, Paul Le Flem, and Florent Schmitt, who published their favorable critiques in Comœdia and Le Temps.
-The responses from French and German critics were equally as astonishing as the music's impact on audiences.
-In his 1988 autobiography, he reflected on the "extraordinary torrent of invective" provoked by a "harmless" piece by Wallingford Riegger:
+Although not all of these concerts involved premieres, they were often of considerable importance.
+On 21 February 1932 in Paris, Slonimsky conducted Bartók's Piano Concerto No. 1, with the composer as soloist.
+The performance and its reception were noted favorably by composers and critics such as Darius Milhaud, Paul Le Flem, and Florent Schmitt, who published their favorable critiques in Comœdia and Le Temps.
+More broadly, the reactions of critics in both France and Germany frequently matched the provocative character of the music itself.
+In his autobiography (1988), Slonimsky recalled the “extraordinary torrent of invective” elicited by modern compositions, citing in particular a hostile review by Walter Abendroth of a work by Wallingford Riegger:

 It sounds like the noise a horde of rats would make if slowly tortured, occasionally accompanied by the lowing of a dying cow.